SquirDuck/Deep-Neuron-Network/README.md

     * **L-Model Backward**: Perform backward propagation for the entire L-layer network.
     * **Update Parameters**: Update weights and biases using Gradient Descent.

-## Learning Objectives

-By the end of this assignment, you will be able to:
-* Use non-linear units like ReLU to improve your model.
-* Build a deeper neural network (with more than 1 hidden layer).
-* Implement an easy-to-use neural network class.

-## Important Notes

-* Do not add any *extra* `print` statement(s) or code cell(s) to avoid errors with the AutoGrader.
-* Do not change any of the function parameters or use global variables inside your graded exercises.
-* Ensure you follow NumPy broadcasting rules for matrix calculations.

-## Author

-* **HE195204 Phúc Đức**